imCodePartnerAB/iVIS/docs/quick_start/walkthrough_create_ivis_server_client_application.rst

 Prerequisites
 _____________

+First of all you need install iVIS server.
+Visit `this page </en/latest/quick_start/walkthrough_install_ivis_server.html>`_ for details.
+When you have working iVIS server we can continue.

 This client based on imCMS.

-First of all you need install iVIS server.

-For details visit `this page </en/latest/quick_start/walkthrough_install_ivis_server.html>`_ .

-If you run iVIS server, than can continue, otherwise you can't move on.

 Database configuration
 ----------------------

-In Terminal(Ctrl+ALt+T) input following commands for create database
+In the Terminal (Ctrl+ALt+T) input following commands to create the database:

 .. code-block:: bash